NaturalNode/natural/README.md

     classifier.train();

-outputs "sell"
+Outputs "sell"

     console.log(classifier.classify('i am short silver'));

-outputs "buy"
+Outputs "buy"

     console.log(classifier.classify('i am long copper'));

-you have access to the set of matched classes and the associated value from the classifier.
+You have access to the set of matched classes and the associated value from the classifier.

-outputs:
+Outputs:

     [ { label: 'sell', value: 0.39999999999999997 },
       { label: 'buy', value: 0.19999999999999998 } ]

-from this:
+From this:

     console.log(classifier.getClassifications('i am long copper'));

-the classifier can also be trained on and classify arrays of tokens, strings, or any mixture. arrays let you use entirely custom data with  your own tokenization/stemming if any at all.
+The classifier can also be trained with and can classify arrays of tokens, strings, or any mixture of the two.
+Arrays let you use entirely custom data with your own tokenization/stemming, if you choose to implement it.

     classifier.addDocument(['sell', 'gold'], 'sell');

-A classifier can also be persisted and recalled so you can reuse a training
+A classifier can also be persisted and recalled later so that you can reuse it later.

     classifier.save('classifier.json', function(err, classifier) {
         // the classifier is saved to the classifier.json file!
     });

-and to recall from the classifier.json saved above:
+To recall from the classifier.json saved above:

     natural.BayesClassifier.load('classifier.json', null, function(err, classifier) {
         console.log(classifier.classify('long SUNW'));
         console.log(classifier.classify('short SUNW'));
     });

-A classifier can also be serialized and deserialized as such
+A classifier can also be serialized and deserialized like so:

     var classifier = new natural.BayesClassifier();
     classifier.addDocument(['sell', 'gold'], 'sell');